sanjeevirajm/simple_idling_resource_android/README.md

 * I think the technique is fragile.
 So far i know, no one else is using this technique

 Add (androidTestImplementation 'org.apache.commons:commons-lang3:3.11') before copy pasting it.
-Also, instead of paste the code in test folder instead of development folder
+Also, instead of paste the code in test folder and not in development folder

 Issues in other idling resource techhniques: